JetBrains/kotlin-web-site/docs/topics/mpp/multiplatform-library.md

 }
 ```

-Default implementations with optional platform-specific overrides are one the multiplatform library benefits.
+A default implementation with optional platform-specific overrides is one of the multiplatform library benefits.

+### Write common tests

-Now you have a string-based API and can cover it with basic tests.
+Now you have a string-based API that can cover with basic tests.

-1. In the `commonTest/kotlin` directory, create the structure `org/jetbrains/base64`.
+1. In the `commonTest/kotlin` directory, create the `org/jetbrains/base64` package.
-2. Create the `Base64Test.kt` file in the new directory.
+2. Create the `Base64Test.kt` file in the new package.
 3. Add tests to this file:

     ```kotlin